Essential Apps

 DrToolbox (free, available for iOS/Android)

-A how-to guide designed to help new doctors and updated by current/previous junior doctors who worked at the trust as a handover guide to help the new cohort.
+A how-to guide designed to help new doctors and updated by current/previous resident doctors who worked at the trust as a handover guide to help the new cohort.
 Gives you trust-specific advice, essential local firm-specific survival guides, contact details for departments/ other staff, and help on how to make requests for radiology/ investigations and speciality referrals.

 iResus (free, available for iOS/Android)